 If you're unable to walk around or are recovering from an injury, perhaps you have considered a mobility scooter.
-These vehicles are a comfortable and efficient means of traveling and give you the freedom to go almost anywhere.
+These vehicles are a comfortable and efficient means of travelling and give you the freedom to go almost anywhere.
 Read on to learn about the rules that govern mobility scooters on the road, in the air, and on trains.

 Mobility Scooters on the Road